qnipp/docker-moodle-unprivileged/README.md

 A Dockerfile that installs and runs the latest Moodle 3.8 stable, with external MySQL Database.

+Ghostscript and unoconv are included in this image.

 It is configured to run unprivileged, e. g. in Kubernetes with the setting MustRunAsNonRoot in the pod security policies.

 Note: DB Deployment uses version 5 of MySQL.
 MySQL:Latest is now v8.